 The first time you turn on your MacBook, Setup Assistant starts.
 Setup Assistant helps you enter your Internet and email information and set up a user account on your MacBook.
-If you already have a Mac, Setup Assistant can help you automatically transfer files, applications, and other information from your previous Mac using an Ethernet or a wireless connection.
+If you already have a Mac, Setup Assistant can help you automatically transfer files, applications, and other information from your previous Mac using an Ethernet or wireless connection.
+See the next section, "Migrating Information to Your MacBook," for more information.